Elbanby/Apachae-redirects-helpers/README.md

      folder.
 A file extension could be  (.txt or .csv)

-  3- Then run the concat.js to create a from to relation for the urls
+  3- Then run the concat.js to create a from to relation for the urls seprated by a single space.

-   `node concat.js from.csv to.csv concatenated_result.txt <delimiter>`
+   `node concat.js from.csv to.csv concatenated_result.txt`

    ఠ_ఠ N.B:
-     Delimiter defaults to a single space.
-You could however have any delimiter you specify
+     you can add a deliemter if needed by spcifiying the delimeter as your last argument

+     `node concat.js from.csv to.csv concatenated_result.txt <delimeter>`

   4- Then we run append.js Which is a helper Js script that append to the
        end of a file.